Kethnulee-Weerasinghe4/NEWS-Website/README.md

 ## Overview

-NEWS-App is a dynamic web application designed to provide users with up-to-date news articles from various sources.
-It offers features like browsing trending news, searching for specific topics, and viewing detailed articles.
-The app focuses on delivering a clean, intuitive, and responsive user interface to ensure a smooth and engaging experience across different devices.
-With real-time data fetching, users always have access to the latest information in an easy-to-navigate format.
+NEWS-App is a responsive web application designed to provide users with the latest news from a variety of sources in real time.
+The platform enables users to explore trending stories, search for specific topics, and read detailed articles through an intuitive and user-friendly interface.
+Emphasizing a smooth user experience across all devices, the application combines clean design with efficient functionality to ensure seamless navigation and timely access to information.
+The project demonstrates a strong focus on usability, performance, and a modern approach to digital news consumption.

 - Search news articles by keyword
 - Browse latest / trending news